ossuminc/riddl/README.md

 developers of the burden of maintaining infrastructural code through evolution of the domain abstractions.

+## Getting Started Locally
+* `git pull` or `git clone` the latest content and change directory to that repository
+* Start `sbt`
+* Run `project riddlc` and then `universal:packageBin` from sbt command line
+* It should successfully buil you a `.tgz` file in the target/universal directory
+* Unpack that tgz with `tar zxf <path-to-tgz>` in some directory in your home directory
+* That will give you a directory like `riddl-0.5.6/bin` (the version # might be different)
+* Put that `bin` directory  in your path
+* Now you can just run “riddlc” from anywhere
+* Some day we will have a packaged installer.

+## Adding `riddlc` to your project
+* See the reactific/riddl-actions project for actions that make riddlc invokable in your own github pipelines

 ## Usage
 To get the most recent options, run `riddlc --help`.
 That command will give you the syntax for doing various things with the riddl compiler (`riddlc`)